cescoffier/reactive-coffeeshop-demo/README.md

 * the coffee shop service
 * the HTTP barista
-* the Kafka barista
+* the Kafka barista / the Node.js Kafka barista

-Im 3 terminals:
+In 3 terminals:

 ```bash
 cd coffeeshop-service